aiven/aiven-docs/docs/products/mysql/howto/create-tables-without-primary-keys.md

     Attempts to create tables without primary keys will result in the following error message:

     ```
     Unable to create or change a table without a primary key, when the system variable 'sql_require_primary_key' is set.
 Add a primary key to the table or unset this variable to avoid this message.
 Note that tables without a primary key can cause performance problems in row-based replication, so please consult your DBA before changing this setting.
     ```

-    If creating tables without primary keys is prevented and the table that you\'re trying to create is known to be small, you may override this setting and create the table anyway.
+    If creating tables without primary keys is prevented and the table that you're trying to create is known to be small, you may override this setting and create the table anyway.

-:::note See also
+:::note[See also]
 You can read more about the MySQL replication in the [Replication overview](/docs/products/mysql/concepts/mysql-replication#myslq-replication-overview) article.
 :::